Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Estimations of the observation terms

 Therefore, the only possibility is $\alpha=\beta=0$, which gives (comparing \eqref{eq-u} and \eqref{eq-u-1}) that $\eta^\prime(0)=\eta^\prime(1)=0$.
 But, we have by assumptions that $\eta(0)=\eta(1)=0$ and $\eta^{\prime \prime}(0)=\eta^{\prime \prime}(1)=0$, i.e., $\eta=0$ in $(0,1)$, and as a consequence, $\xi=0$ in $(0,1)$.

 Hence, the proof of lemma follows. \end{proof}

 The next lemma shows that the observation terms satisfy some lower bounds which are not exponentially small.
 In fact, these lower bounds are crucial to conclude the null-controllability of the concerned system \eqref{lcnse3}.
-We have the following lemma. \begin{lemma}[Lower bounds of the observation terms] Recall the set of eigenfunctions $\E(A^*)$, given by \eqref{Eigenfamily}.
-Then, we have the following observation estimates for the parabolic and hyperbolic parts:
+We have the following lemma. \begin{lemma}[Observation estimates: control on density] Recall the set of eigenfunctions $\E(A^*)$, given by \eqref{Eigenfamily}.
+Then, there exists a constant $C>0$, independent in $k$, such that we have the following observation estimates for the parabolic and hyperbolic parts: